chavezvic/IPUP/README.md

 This repository contains example Python scripts organized by module for the course *Introduction to Programming Using Python*.
 Each module builds upon the previous one — introducing new syntax, logic, and programming concepts.
 All examples are **practical**, **well-commented**, and **tested using Python 3**.

 ---

+## Course Context (from Instructor Slide Deck)

+The *Introduction to Programming Using Python (IPUP)* course introduces students to the fundamentals of computer programming through step-by-step examples and real-world applications.
+The content progresses from basic syntax to structured problem solving, emphasizing clarity, logic, and reusable code.

+### Key Learning Themes
+- **Module 1 – Logic and Syntax**
+  Understand how computers interpret instructions, how Python executes statements line by line, and how pseudocode helps design program logic.
+- **Module 2 – Data and Variables**
+  Explore data types, arithmetic operations, and variable storage concepts.
+Learn to handle user input and perform calculations using expressions.
+- **Module 3 – Decision Making and Control Flow**
+  Apply Boolean logic, conditionals, and loops to guide program behavior.
+Introduce bitwise operations for working with binary data and hardware-level logic.
+- **Module 4 – Structure and Modularity**
+  Develop reusable code using functions, manage variable scope, and work with Python’s main data structures (lists, tuples, and dictionaries) to organize and process information efficiently.

+### Instructor Note
+Each module includes practical exercises inspired by IT and networking scenarios — for example, subnet calculators, network device inventories, and restaurant billing simulations — connecting programming principles to real system-administration tasks.

+---